RedisLabs/redislabs-docs/content/embeds/supported-platforms-embed.md

 The [supported platforms](#supported-platforms) table lists the versions of Red Hat Enterprise Linux (RHEL) that Redis supports.
 This support extends to the ABI and package compatibility with RHEL of the same version.

-RHEL-compatible distributions, such as CentOS, CentOS Stream, Alma Linux, Rocky Linux, and Oracle Linux running the Red Hat Compatible Kernel (RHCK), are supported if they provide full RHEL compatibility.
+The RHEL-compatible distributions CentOS, CentOS Stream, Alma Linux, Rocky Linux, and Oracle Linux running the Red Hat Compatible Kernel (RHCK) are supported if they provide full RHEL compatibility.
 If Redis identifies or questions some incompatibility from a clone, you might be asked to test on another clone or RHEL directly.

 ## Operating system limitations